We allow you to come live with your friends and pick the region you will work in.

 If you are reading this, then you have been selected to come to one of our training classes.
 If you pass the class, then you will have a job offer for this summer.

-Continental Pools started in 1991 with 23 pools and 1 office.
-Today, we service over 600 pools with 4 offices.
+Continental Pools started in 1991 with 23 pools and one office.
+Today, we service over 600 pools with five offices.
 Our success is due to the fact that we hire great people who do a fantastic job.
 We get to keep these great people because we treat them like family.
 They get all of our respect, support, and help.
 We only want the best people.

 Because it’s a great summer job!
 You get paid to be outside at a swimming pool for the summer.
 Would you rather clean hotel rooms, work in a kitchen, work for park services (picking up trash all day) or work as a bathroom attendant?
 Lifeguarding offers a great opportunity to enjoy being outside, improve your language skills and make great friends in a recreational environment while providing an important service to your guests and their families.